celynw/editmonaco/README.md

 beet editmonaco Coldplay
 ```

+> [!NOTE]
+> For now, it only works when this directory is the working directory

+> [!NOTE]
+> If running from WSL, set the environment variable to the path to your browser for it to open the page automatically!

 This will open the page in your web browser with the current values (it doesn't access the internet).
 Edit to your heart's content, and when you're done, press <kbd>Submit</kbd>